-The DUI Arrest Process
+The Arrest Process for Drunk Drivers

+Officers may ask you to walk a straight line or take a preliminary alcohol screening (PAS) by breathing into a device that measures your blood alcohol content.
 Based on the results, officers may determine they have probable cause to put you under arrest and take you to the police station for booking or to a hospital if you need medical attention.

-After an arrest, you have the right to three phone calls within three hours of the arrest.
-Use this right and call a DUI attorney in Aliso Viejo.
+After an arrest, you have the right to make three phone calls within three hours of the arrest.
+Use this right to call a DUI attorney in Aliso Viejo.
+Do not discuss your situation with law enforcement.
+Wait for your attorney to advise you on what to say or speak on your behalf.

 Under California law, drivers aged 21 or older can be charged with DUI with a BAC of .08% or higher.
 For drivers under 21 years old, California abides by a “no-tolerance” policy.
 These drivers can face charges with a BAC of .01 or higher.

-The penalties for drunk driving depend on several factors, including your history of drunk driving convictions, your age, and whether you refused a breathalyzer or blood, or chemical test.
+Drivers of commercial vehicles or vehicles carrying paying passengers can be charged with a BAC of .04% or higher.
+The penalties for drunk driving depend on several factors, including your history of drunk driving convictions, your age, and whether you refused a breathalyzer, blood, or chemical test.

 Basic Penalties